stackbit-projects/ultra-broccoli-bfdfd/content/pages/index.md

     title: About
     content: >
-      I am currently pursuing BTech in Computer Science & Engineering at IIT BHU, Varanasi \[ Graduation year - 2023],

-      I have just begun my journey into the software development world, and I thought why not document it....
+      I am currently pursuing BTech in Computer Science & Engineering at IIT BHU, Varanasi \[ Graduation year - 2023],< br/>I have just begun my journey into the software development world, and I thought why not document it....

       So, here it is.....

       Also, I will be writing blogs on some other topics related to psychology.
     actions:
       - label: Contact Me
         url: /contact